Neutral / cushion / high arch

 Two of Asics’ top midsole technologies are located in the midsole.
 There is the extremely light and durable Solyte, which sits just on top of the outsole.
 This is a slightly firm midsole that is mainly responsible for responsive cushioning.
 On top of this layer is the Amplifoam, which is also very light and resilient.
 It is a bit softer foam compared to the Solyte that really cushions the foot upon landing.
 The midsole is where Asics takes the name DFA or Deep Fluid Axis.
 This technology means the deep grooves that are located in the midsole, which helps promote flexibility and a natural running movement.

-The upper is a very simple combination of an extremely breathable mesh and welded overlays.
+The upper of this neutral shoe is a very simple combination of an extremely breathable mesh and welded overlays.
 Asics is now using a seamless construction in the upper for a foot-wrapping coverage that moves very well with the foot.